September 30, 2022

 December 10, 2018 - Unsafe Staffing: Big Win for the Right to Speak Up

 The Judge in the case ruled in favor of Karen-Jo, finding that, because her letter to the editor complaining about staffing levels constituted protected concerted activity, the hospital had improperly discharged her in violation of Section 7 of the NRLA.
-The Judge ordered the hospital to fully and immediately reinstate Karen-Jo Young and “make her whole for any loss of earnings and other benefits.”
+The Judge ordered the hospital to reinstate Karen-Jo Young and “make her whole for any loss of earnings and other benefits.”

 September 13, 2018 - Expanded program for Allied travelers at TravCon 2018